 If you are looking for a mushroom that is easy and fun to grow, plus delicious to eat and packs a nutrient-rich punch, then look no further than the Blue Oyster Mushroom.

 This mushroom species is a great choice for home-growers as it is attractive to watch while it grows, requires little maintenance, and produces loads of edible fruit.

 Blue Oyster Mushroom mycelium is hardy and aggressive and ready to fruit within two weeks.
-It grows well on any wood-based substrate – which is another reason to consider this species of fungi for your hobby mushroom growing.
+It grows well on any wood-based substrate – which is another reason to consider getting a blue oyster spawn to grow at home (you can get it here).
 It’s a great way to reuse wood and paper waste that would otherwise go to a landfill.
 Reduce, reuse, and recycle – all part of a zero-waste lifestyle that you can read more about in this blog.

 Let’s dig in and see what we can unearth.

 Blue Oyster Mushroom is a subspecies of the common Oyster Mushroom.
 Their scientific name is Pleurotus ostreatus var. columbinus.
 That is almost as much of a mouthful as the mushrooms themselves.

 Both the common name and the Latin name are derived from the shape of the fruiting body.
 In Latin, Pleurotus means ‘sideways’ and refers to how the stem grows sideways compared to the cap.
 Ostreatus is Latin for oyster because the shape of the cap resembles the attractive shell of an oyster.
 Some people believe that the name is fitting because of the mushroom’s flavor resemblance to oysters.